bytebase/bytebase/README.md

 More details in [Roles and Permissions Doc](https://www.bytebase.com/docs/concepts/roles-and-permissions).

-Bytebase employs RBAC (Role-Based-Access-Control) and provides two role sets at the workspace and project level:
+Bytebase employs RBAC (role based access control) and provides two role sets at the workspace and project level:

-- Workspace roles: `Owner`, `DBA`, `Developer`.
-The workspace role maps to the role in an engineering organization.
+- Workspace roles: `Admin`, `DBA`, `Member`.
+The workspace role maps to the role in an organization.
-- Project roles: `Owner`, `Developer`.
+- Project roles: `Owner`, `Developer`, `Releaser`, `Querier`, `Exporter`.
 The project level role maps to the role in a specific team or project.

 Every user is assigned a workspace role, and if a particular user is involved in a particular project, then she will also be assigned a project role accordingly.